sudarshan2401/tp/docs/team/revdrag.md

   title: "Wang Helin's Project Portfolio Page"
 ---

+## revdrag's Project Porfolio Page

+### Project: EduTrack

 #### Overview

-EduTrack is a desktop app for managing classes designed for tutors, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Whether you're juggling multiple students or just need quick access to individual student data, EduTrack empowers you with effortless control and organization.
+EduTrack is a **powerful desktop app** designed for SOC tutors, allowing them to streamline their teaching tasks and effortlessly track their student records.
+The user interacts with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.
+It is written in Java, and has about 12 kLOC.

 #### Summary of Contributions
 Given below are my contributions to the project.